 Chris Lugo, Executive Director

-Chris Lugo is Executive Director of the OUT Georgia Business Alliance, proudly serving as Georgia’s only LGBTQ+ and Allied Chamber of Commerce.
+Chris Lugo is the first Executive Director of the OUT Georgia Business Alliance, proudly serving as Georgia’s only LGBTQ+ and Allied Chamber of Commerce.

-Lugo is honored to serve on the City of Atlanta Mayor’s LGBTQ+ Advisory Board alongside fellow LGBTQ+ business and community leaders across Metro Atlanta.
+Lugo is honored to serve on the City of Atlanta Mayor’s LGBTQ+ Advisory Board alongside fellow corporate, nonprofit, and community leaders, and he is co-chair of its Economic and Community Development Committee.

-He is also a member the LGBTQIAP Advisory Council led by Dr. Sheila T. Gregory of Clark Atlanta University for a special research project that will explore strategies to provide improved access to resources for LGBTQIAP students of color.
+He is also a member of Cobb Chamber’s Diversity and Inclusion Council and the LGBTQIAP Advisory Council led by Dr. Sheila Gregory of Clark Atlanta University for a special research project identifying strategies to improve access to resources for LGBTQIAP students of color.

-Lugo previously held marketing, fundraising, and nonprofit management positions with IBM Corporation, Direct Energy Business, Alzheimer’s Association, and most recently as Executive Director of The Cavaliers, a Chicago-based nonprofit dedicated to developing young leaders through the performing arts.
+Lugo previously held marketing, fundraising, and nonprofit management positions with IBM Corporation, Direct Energy Business, Alzheimer’s Association, and most recently The Cavaliers, a Chicago-based nonprofit developing young leaders through the performing arts, where he served as the organization’s first-ever Executive Director.

-Lugo is an alumnus of the University of Florida and is married to his long-time partner and husband Tommy Allen, who both reside in Atlanta with their dog Varik.
+Lugo is a proud alumnus of the University of Florida and is married to his long-time partner and husband Tommy Allen, who both reside in Atlanta, Ga., with their dog Varik.

 Nichole Palmietto, Membership Coordinator